 among less discerning Christians.
 Concerning the claims that most excite his audiences

-state the following.
-His Noah�s Ark site had been examined and long abandoned
+briefly state the following.
+His Noah�s Ark site had been examined and long

-by Ark hunters and geologists as a natural formation before Wyatt and others came
+abandoned by Ark hunters and geologists as a natural formation before Wyatt and

-to the spot, and it has continued to be proven to be such (even though the Turks
+others came to the spot, and it has continued to be proven to be such (even though

-gave it credibility for the sake of tourism).
-There are eight other smaller formations
+the Turks gave it credibility for the sake of tourism).
+There are eight other

-the Ark of the Covenant, Wyatt says that he found it along with the Table of Shewbread,
+to the Ark of the Covenant, Wyatt says that he found it along with the Table of

-the Golden Altar of Incense, and the Menorah (a seven-branched candlelabra) which
+Shewbread, the Golden Altar of Incense, and the Menorah (a seven-branched candlelabra)

-of the Ark, had it analyzed and found it to have half the normal number of human
+Mercy Seat of the Ark, had it analyzed and found it to have half the normal number

-chromosomes (therefore, the blood of the Virgin born Christ).
-He further says
+of human chromosomes (therefore, the blood of the Virgin born Christ).
+He further

-that the Ark was positioned in such a way so that when Christ was crucified His
+says that the Ark was positioned in such a way so that when Christ was crucified

-blood fell through a hole in the cliff above and landed on the Mercy Seat (thus
+His blood fell through a hole in the cliff above and landed on the Mercy Seat

 with Christ�s crucifixion since the 4th century A.D. has much).

-Temple tombs (about 600 years before Christ), but the New Testament says Jesus
+of First Temple tombs (about 600 years before Christ), but the New Testament says

-tomb was �newly hewn� ().Wyatt�s �discoveries� have been rejected by real archaeologists
+Jesus tomb was �newly hewn� ().Wyatt�s �discoveries� have been rejected

 Wyatt's Archaeological Research Inc is now under new management since Ron's entry